Will Apse spent many years renovating older homes and also ran a small construction company.

 Two-Cycle or Four-Cycle?
 The Pros and Cons

 Two-cycle (or two-stroke) gas engines are twice as powerful as four-cycle (four-stroke) engines, pound for pound.

 They are a good choice for handheld machines where weight is an issue.
-Even a strong, fit person will notice the difference between 10 lbs and 20 lbs, after an hour's work.
+Even a strong, fit person will notice the difference between 10 lbs and 20 lbs after an hour of work.

 Two-cycle machines guzzle more gas, though, and the noise can drive users, pets, and neighbors crazy.